smartinternz02/SI-GuidedProject-611595-1698384003/README.md

 - **Model Development**: The `Predicting_the_disease_in_tea_leaves.ipynb` notebook includes the code for developing and training the CNN model.
 It provides detailed explanations and visualizations of the model architecture and training process.

-- **Dataset**: The `dataset` directory contains the dataset used for training and testing the model.
+- **Dataset**: The `dataset.txt` directory contains the dataset used for training and testing the model.
 Ensure that you have the necessary permissions and rights to use and distribute the dataset.

 ## Getting Started